hisplan/Extending-MapReduce-with-Apache-Spark/README.md

 # Extending MapReduce with Apache Spark

-No low-level, under the hood stuff
+No low-level, no under the hood stuff.
+Only high-level stuff.

 ## What is MapReduce?